 Cricut Mug Press

-Sometimes a flat heat source just won’t work.
-You can try using the EasyPress Mini, but even that is hard on a curved surface.
+Sometimes a flat heat source just won't work.
+You can try using the EasyPress Mini, but even that can be challenging on a curved surface.
 Here comes the Cricut Mug Press to the rescue!
-There is so much to know about the Cricut Mug Press, head over to this post for all the details.
+There is so much to know about the Cricut Mug Press.
+Head over to this post for all the details.

 Where To Buy The Cricut EasyPress

-I would recommend waiting for a deal if you want to get one of these for yourself or someone else as a gift.
-You can get deals and bundles from time to time that will make it worth the wait.
-So plan ahead if you want to try to save a little money on your purchase.
+I would recommend waiting for a deal if you want to get one of these for yourself or as a gift for someone else.
+You can occasionally find deals and bundles that make the wait worthwhile, so plan ahead if you want to save a little money on your purchase.

-If you do want to shop now, I am including some links below for you.
+If you'd like to shop now, I've included some links below for your convenience.

 Projects To Make With Your EasyPress

-I hope y’all enjoy your new toy (once you get it) as much as I enjoy all of mine!
-If you want a little inspiration for your first project, I highly recommend these ideas!
+I hope y'all enjoy your new toy as much as I enjoy all of mine!
+If you're looking for a little inspiration for your first project, I highly recommend these ideas!

 - How to Use Cricut Iron-On Vinyl with the EasyPress